 Let us therefore take a moment to address the two main preterist stumbling blocks.

 But what of Matthew 24:34?
 We saw earlier that the Lord’s use of the phrase “this generation” was not monolithic, as the preterists claim.
-Rather, it too was controlled by the disciples’ twofold question, a question that concerned both the Lord’s providential coming to Jerusalem in AD 70, and his supernatural coming to the world at the end of the age.
-Therefore, we paraphrased his words as follows: “I tell you the solemn truth: This one generation—comprised of Jewish saints and sinners living here and now in Israel, but also of saints and sinners living all around the world at the end of the present evil age—will not pass away until all of these things, in one form or another, have taken place.”
+Rather, it too was controlled by the disciples’ twofold question, a question that concerned both the Lord’s providential coming to Jerusalem in AD 70, but also his supernatural coming to the world at the end of the age.
+Therefore, we paraphrased his words as follows: “I tell you the solemn truth: This one generation—this one fallen but beloved and eminently redeemable race of human beings, comprised of saints and sinners living here and now in Israel, but also of saints and sinners living all over the world right up to the end of the present evil age—will not pass away until all of these things have taken place.”
 This interpretation re-admits the supernatural, the eschatological, and the cosmological into the Olivet Discourse.
-In so doing, it rescues the Church from the preterist error, and restores to her the eschatology of the classic Reformation.
+In so doing, it rescues the Church from the preterist error, and restores to her the eschatology of the classic Reformation.2

 Summing up, we have seen that preterist eschatology—and the confusion it brings in its train—is based on a major hermeneutical error.
 Having misinterpreted Matthew 24:34, preterists have forced an alien hermeneutic upon some or all of the NT texts dealing with the Consummation.
 Having misunderstood the mission of the Teacher—which was to unveil all of God’s truth—they have veiled it again by imposing typological and figurative interpretations upon a precious NT body of simple eschatological prophecies: prophecies that are meant to supply the scriptural foundation for, and the keys to, all biblical eschatology.
 This makes perfect sense.
 Somewhere, sometime, someone in the Bible is going to have to speak plainly about the Eternal Covenant, the Kingdom of God, and the course of Salvation History, so that God’s people will be able to decode all the typological texts dealing with those themes.
 In the DNT Christ and the apostles have done this very thing (Matt.
 13:10-12, 51-52; John 16:12-14, 25; 1 Cor.
 2:6-16; Eph.
 1:8-10).
 Alas, our preterist brethren fail to see it.